Twitch Earnings | When do I need to pay tax?

 Donations received from your followers via Twitch, Patreon, or any other platforms are no different from any other form of income you receive and are therefore taxable.
 If fees have been deducted at source, your gross earnings (sum before fees) will need reporting.

-Any receipt of money will form part of your overall ‘earnings’ and as such needs to be considered in the £1,000 threshold as laid out above.
+Any receipt of money will form part of your overall Twitch ‘earnings’ and as such needs to be considered in the £1,000 threshold as laid out above.

 What about earnings from Twitch?